bloominstituteoftechnology/front-end-project-week/README.md

 ## Once you have completed the Minimum Viable Product requirements, direct message your project manager for approval.
 If approved, you may continue working on the Extra Features.

 Once your MVP has been approved, you have been given a feature list that the client would love to have completed.
 Your goal would be to finish MVP as soon as you can and get working the list of features.

-## Extra Features:
-* [ ] Make the data persist with arrays / object literals (JSON) or a 3rd party service like Firebase
-* [ ] Search functionality
-* [ ] Markdown support in notes
-* [ ] Sorting options in the list view
-* [ ] Create and display tags that can be added to notes
-* [ ] Drag sorting in the list view
-* [ ] Add the ability to have checklists within the note view
-* [ ] Export all notes to a CSV
-* [ ] Create a login system around the MVP

-## Colors + Fonts:
-* Heading Font: Roboto Bold
-* Heading color: 4A4A4A
-* Content Font: Raleway Regular
-* Content color: black
-* Button background: 2BC1C4
-* Sidebar background: D8D8D8
-* Main background: F3F3F3

-You will notice that this repository does not have any starter code.
-This is on purpose.
-You are to start from scratch using any files you have built throughout your time here at Lambda School.